 I would like to thank John for sending me a message of his experience of the similar Sigma S15 tent.
 He’s had trouble with condensation building up on the inside of the tent when the outer material is water logged from continuous rain.
 Otherwise he says the X-tex material works well.

 I’ve just spent 4 nights away in the tent and am really happy with it so far.
-I had less issues with condensation than I would have had on the inside of an inner tent of my usual light weight hiking tents.
-I didn’t have rain but I did encourage condensation by camping on wet ground a few nights.
-I had temperatures below zero some nights.
+There was less issues with condensation than I would have had on the inside of an inner tent of my usual light weight hiking tents.
+I didn’t have rain but I did encourage condensation by camping on wet ground a few nights, and had temperatures below zero some nights.
 I also spent between 12 to 14 hours in the tent every night and cooked inside the awning every day due to the windy conditions.

 The porch flysheet was wet with condensation every morning but the inside of the tent and the X-tex fabric was dry to the touch most mornings,